Hairein/MKS_BlenderToolScripts/README.md

 # MKS Blender Scene Definition Exporter (JSON)

-This script exports the hierachical scene defintion in a JSON format for parsing in other applications and tools.
+This script exports the hierarchical scene definition in a JSON format for parsing in other applications and tools.

 by Micah Koleoso Software, 2020